rctn/pseudocerebellum/docs/table.rst

 The first column with numeric values gives the number of source cells.
 The other entries gives FO, FI.
 FO is fan-out (number of target cells each source contacts) and FI is fan-in (number source cells going to each target).
-Currently, all values are for the cat.
+All values are for the cat.

 .. |data_table| raw:: html